 |Post-Master’s Certificate - awarded for completion of an organized program of study; designed for people who have completed a Master’s degree but do not meet the requirements of academic degrees at the doctoral level.||3.6%|

 Online Other Engineering Programs

-In 2017-2018, 148 schools offered a other engineering program of some type.
+In the 2018-2019 academic year, 147 schools offered some type of other engineering program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Doctor’s Degree (Professional Practice)||0||0|